 The Mitchel and Shannon Wong Eye Institute is shaping the future of ophthalmology in more ways than one.
 The care team’s physicians are involved in research projects aimed at improving the standard of care in their field.

-Not only are these physicians committed to the latest advances in eye care, but they also train the next generation of ophthalmologists as faculty at The University of Texas Dell Medical School.
-Trainees in Ascension Seton’s Ophthalmology Residency program gain practical experience working alongside clinicians at the Mitchel and Shannon Wong Eye Institute.
+Not only are these physicians committed to the latest advances in eye care, but they also train the next generation of ophthalmologists as faculty of the Dell Medical School Department of Ophthalmology at The University of Texas Dell Medical School.
+The Dell Medical School Ophthalmology Residency allows residents to gain practical experience working alongside clinicians at the Mitchel and Shannon Wong Eye Institute.

 The academic model of medicine in which doctors teach and mentor future physicians in addition to treating patients, fosters an environment of clinical excellence.
 “Residents offer a new perspective, allowing attending physicians to approach our work more critically,” says Dr. Crowell.
 “This drives us to deliver the highest level of patient care.”